renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 =============================================

 # Goals
-1. Ability to detect anomalies at runtime.
+1. Ability to detect anomalies at runtime locally within switch.
-2. Ability to mitigate the deducted anomalies
+2. Ability to mitigate the deducted anomalies at the point of detection from within the switch.
 3. Ability to run required safety checks before mitigation
-4. Publish deducted anomalies and results of mitigations via gNMI upon SUBSCRIBE.
+4. Publish detected anomalies and results of mitigations via gNMI upon SUBSCRIBE.
 5. Describe every publish data via schema.
 6. Log every published data as a backup source